 Do you want to build a snowman?
-This adorable Olaf sock snowman was created for Lu’s Frozen birthday party several years ago.
+This adorable Olaf sock snowman was created for Lu's Frozen birthday party several years ago.
 Now that Frozen II is soon to be in theaters, I think it's time to make little Olafs again!
 This project is perfect for parties because each guest can make their own.
 The project was a huge hit for us, and I hope it will be for you, too.
-Want to learn how to make your own “Happy Snowman?”
-I’m super excited to share the tutorial and a free printable for the felt pieces.
+Want to learn how to make your own "Happy Snowman?"
+I'm super excited to share the tutorial and a free printable for the felt pieces.
 Here we go!

 Special thanks to Bear (age 12) for helping me out with this project.
 She hates getting her picture taken, but she made the ultimate sacrifice and let me take pictures of her creating Olaf.
 (As long as I didn't take pictures of her face, of course!)

 Olaf Sock Snowman Tutorial